jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

 (5) Even though an activity has since ceased to be a protected quality assurance activity, this section continues to apply in respect of—
   (a) information that became known solely as a result of the activity at any time when it was a protected quality assurance activity; and
   (b) documents brought into existence solely for the purposes of that activity at any time when it was a protected quality assurance activity.
-(6) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who acts in contravention of subsection (1).
+(6) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who acts in contravention of subsection (1).

 ### 60 Exceptions to prohibition on disclosure
 (1) Nothing in section 59 prohibits the production, disclosure, or recording of any information that does not identify, either expressly or by implication, a particular individual.